ffroehling/ccm_components/syncms/README.md

 ## Folder structure

 ### src
-The src folder contains the syncms component (with a basic description and further references in the README).
+The [src folder](syncms/src) contains the [syncms component](syncms/src/ccm.syncms.js) (with a basic description and further references in the README).

 ### test
-The test folder contains a component which is for testing the accuracy of syncms.
+The [test component](syncms/test/ccm.syncmstest.js) is a component which is for testing the accuracy of syncms.
 This might not be what you are looking for if you just want to use the component.
-However, feel free to test the component.
+However, feel free to use this component to test syncms.

 # Usage
 For usage see the [README file](src/) in src directory.